tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/networking/http-restAPI.md

 HTTP is stateless, but not sessionless: While the core of HTTP itself is stateless, HTTP cookies allow the use of stateful sessions.
 Using header extensibility, HTTP Cookies are added to the workflow, allowing session creation on each HTTP request to share the same context, or the same state.

+## HTTP vs HTTPS

+You might have observed that in the examples presented, I only use HTTP.
+In practice, however, your applications communicate only over HTTPS.
+For the examples we discuss in this book, the configurations related to Spring Security aren’t different, whether we use HTTP or HTTP.

+In any of these configuration scenarios, you need a certificate signed by a certification authority (CA).
+Using this certificate, the client that calls the endpoint knows whether the response comes from the authentication server and that nobody intercepted the com-munication.
+You can buy such a certificate if you need it.
+If you only need to configure HTTPS to test your application, you can generate a self-signed certificate using a tool such as OpenSSL (<https://www.openssl.org/>)

 ## HTTP messages

 You can see HTTP messages in a browser's **Network tab** in the developer tools, or if you print HTTP messages to the console using CLI tools such as curl